datacarpentry/cloud-genomics/episodes/05-which-cloud.md

 There are several cloud providers to choose from.
 Some scientific clouds may either be free or allocate resources competitively.
 Commercial clouds can be very powerful, but choice can be overwhelming.
 We will cover as much as we can, but you will ultimately need to learn things not covered here so see the documentation below:

 The major tradeoff between platforms is between flexibility and cost.
-Generally speaking, services that allow you more flexibility and autonomy will be more expensive than highly managed services.
+Generally speaking, services that allow you more flexibility and autonomy, will be more expensive than highly managed services.

 ### University/Corporate Computing Clusters